the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

 ## Final Thoughts

-Whether you're motivated by rewards (carrots) or trials (sticks), this guide ensures you have all the tools to deploy LMM-R1 on RunPod.
-Special thanks to the communities behind EasyR1 and OpenRLHF for their contributions—because sharing knowledge makes everyone better.
+This guide ensures you have all the tools to deploy OpenRLHF-M on RunPod.
+OpenRLHF-M's architecture enables efficient distributed training of large language and multimodal models using various reinforcement learning techniques.

 Happy RunPodding, and may your training sessions be as rewarding as they are fun!